runtimeverification/haskell-backend/docs/2020-05-22-Merging-Rules.md

 - `symbol(t1j') != symbol(t2j')` for each `1 <= j <= n`

-Note 1: the restriction on top symbols are optional; we might not want to enforce maximal sharing.
+Note 1: the restrictions on top symbols are optional; we might not want to enforce maximal sharing.

 Note 2: we can choose not to index the RHSs, in which case G' will be the empty